Shared Ownership gives first-time buyers and those that do not currently own a home the opportunity to purchase a new home.

 Shared Ownership properties can often be found in private developments as the provision of a certain number of Shared Ownership units will often be required as a part of the planning permission for a development, this can put affordable housing in the heart of some prestigious postcodes.

-Effectively you are buying a leasehold house or flat. that may be either new or a resale.
-However, as you cannot presently afford to purchase outright, you are paying rent on the portion that you cannot afford.
+Effectively you are buying a leasehold house or flat, and this will be either a new build or resale home.
+However, as you cannot presently afford to buy a home outright, you are paying rent on the portion that you can’t afford.

 What are the eligibility rules for Shared Ownership?